jishanahmed-shaikh/jishanahmed-shaikh/README.md

 Highlights:

 - Built enterprise AI systems on top of DataHub for metadata automation, AI-assisted discovery, and context-aware AI workflows.
-- Developed and merged the **Pinecone Metadata Ingestion Connector** into the DataHub open-source project.
+- Developed and merged the **Pinecone DB Metadata Ingestion Connector** into the DataHub open-source project.
-- Active contributor across AI integrations, metadata workflows, and developer tooling.
+- Actively building on top of datahub across AI integrations, metadata workflows, and developer tooling.
 - Invited to present at the **DataHub April 2026 Town Hall** alongside engineering teams from **Pinterest** and **Omni**, sharing work on Context Engineering and AI-powered metadata systems.
 - Publishing technical articles and implementation guides for the DataHub ecosystem.
 - Recognized as a **Founding DataHub Community Champion** for continued engineering contributions, technical advocacy, and community involvement.